 - Limited Direct Execution

 - Kernel model and user model

 - "restricted operations"

 - By OS

-- When a thread need do restricted operations
+- When a thread needs "restricted operations"

 - System call

 - User mode

-- Code is restricted in what it can do
+- The behavior of the code is restricted

 - Kernel mode

-- Code can do what it likes
+- The code can do what it likes to do

-- Issue I/O, executing all types of instructions
+- Issue I/O, executing all types of instructions,...

 - How to switch?

 - System call